Goblanch/DummyBot/README.md

 Link: https://realpython.com/how-to-make-a-discord-bot-python/

-In the main.py you need to add your bot's token to get the script running.
+In the main.py script you need to add your bot's token to get it running.